cloudmesh/cloudmesh-manual/docs/_sources/vm/vm.rst.txt

 ---------------

 A security group acts as a virtual firewall for the instance.
-When we launch a instance, we want to attach security Groups for controlling the traffic in and out of the VM.
+When we launch an instance, we want to attach security Groups for controlling the traffic in and out of the VM.

 Check instances